pamburus/hl/README.md

     | Linux   | ~/.config/hl/config.yaml                      |
     | Windows | %USERPROFILE%\AppData\Roaming\hl\config.yaml  |

+- The path to the configuration file can be overridden using the HL_CONFIG environment variable.

 - All parameters in the configuration file are optional and can be omitted.
 In this case, default values are used.

 #### Default configuration file